Scoppio/megamek/megamek/docs/Scenarios/scenario-readme.txt

 MMSVersion=1

 2. Campaign Game Integration
-# This field allows you to assign an external number to the current game.
+# This field allows you to assign an external number to the current twGame.
 This number will do
 # nothing now but an addition after action report can be generated and that report can be
-# identify the game by this number.
+# identify the TWGame by this number.
 NOTE: This is a number field.
 ExternalId=120934